alpacahq/user-docs/content/trading-on-alpaca/crypto-trading.md

 ## Supported Orders
-When submitting crypto orders through the [orders API]({{< relref "/api-documentation/api-v2/orders.md" >}}) and the Alpaca web dashboard, all the order types, including advanced order, are supported while the supported
+When submitting crypto orders through the [orders API]({{< relref "/api-documentation/api-v2/orders.md" >}}) and the Alpaca web dashboard, Market, Limit and Stop Limit orders are supported while the supported
 `time_in_force` values are `day`, `gtc`, `ioc`, and `fok`.
 We accept fractional orders as well with either `notional` or `qty` provided.